okzyrox/Repackage/readme.md

 - Cannot handle instance Refs that are outside of the package; will throw a warning if it fails to find one
   - as such, packages that contain references to things outside of the package should not be used.
-  - furthermore, the `info` command will kindly print out every time it fails to find a reference
+  - furthermore, the `info` command will kindly print out every time it fails to find a reference if the `debugUnresolvedRefs` config option is `true`

 ## Known issues